davips/surface/README.md

 Other parameters are set and documented inside the script.
 ```
     ./run.sh off 100 1    # on = online (dynamic) mode.
 100 = log after 100 iterations*.
 1 = time limit of 1h.
     ./run.sh on 2000 9999 # off = offline (static) mode.
 2000 = probe and log after 2000 iterations*.
-9999 = we hope the programs will end by itself.
+9999 = we hope the program will end by itself.
 ```
 * -> A new iteration starts after 1/3 of failures.
 The program will output the total variance value, the total error among other values as a function of time.